quidphp/project/README.md

 Once you are logged in, you will be able to change the password for the user and create new users.

+## Test suite
+**QuidPHP/Project** test suite contains about 15000 assertions which can thoroughly test your setup.
+In order to run the test suite, follow the Installation steps and then do the following:
+1. Import [sql/test.sql.zip](sql/test.sql.zip) within a new Mysql/MariaDB database.
+2. Update the database parameters within the **env.php** file (look at @assert).
+3. Update the scheme hosts within the **env.php** file (dev/assert or prod/assert).
+4. From your web browser, enter the URL to the [public/test.php](public/test.php) entry file.

+### Known issues
+- On some setup, you may need to add your domain to the system hosts file.
+If not, some assertions involving curl may fail.
+- On Windows, you will need to add *lower_case_table_names* = 2 in your database configuration file (my.cnf).
+The table and column names need to be stored in their natural case.

 ## Overview
 **QuidPHP/Project** contains 24 files.
 Here is an overview:
 - [.gitignore](.gitignore) - Standard .gitignore file for the project